Guide to business process automation

 What is business process automation?

 BPA is a segment of business process management (BPM) that is a comprehensive and broad approach to improving and optimizing complex business processes across people and systems within an organization from end to end.
 During this strategy, business process automation or business automation is the actual process of leveraging technology to achieve maximum efficiency and simplify day-to-day IT processes and business functions.
 By automating repetitive tasks that typically require human intervention, organizations can move towards end-to-end digitalization and greater productivity, effectiveness, transparency, resilience, and more.

-But business process automation is not simply about streamlining or automating a process; rather, it is an approach for taking data from back-end systems and self-serving it to the business to create processes––whether it is creating new revenue opportunities or delivering new products and services.
-By looking at business process automation through this lens, companies can transform themselves into digital platforms or, in other words, enablers of digital transformation.
+But BPA is not simply about streamlining or automating a process; it's also an approach for taking data from back-end systems and self-serving it to the business to create processes.
+By creating new revenue opportunities and delivering new products and services, BPA helps companies to transform themselves into digital platforms and become enablers of digital transformation.

 BPA is valuable to several industries, including financial services, healthcare, information technology, insurance, digital marketing, and retail across use cases such as: